SofijaErkin/basic-tool-mac/linux/fix_virtualbox_install_mac.md

 -word, then you will see "allow Virtual box XXX" or "allow Oracle XXX", shoot

 or check that mark on the right of the upstairs showing news.
+Then, restart

+mac.

+## 2. Problem B

+My Mac touch-pad  do not work on Debian under Virtual Box.

+Fixed.

+click `apple` logo, select "`System Preferences`", chose "`Security & Privacy`"

+, click "`Privacy`", click your locked `lock` logo, just input your mac pass

+-word, add "`VirtualBox App`" to "`Accessibility`" and "Input Monitoring".

+Then, restart mac.